PSMRI/Amrit-DB/README.md

 ### Key Features

-* Schema Management: Flyway automates the process of creating and managing the database tables allowing for easy version control of database changes.
+**Schema Management**: Flyway automates the process of creating and managing the database tables allowing for easy version control of database changes.
-* Migration Scripts : The service can include SQL migration scripts that define the structure of the database tables, constraints, and relationships, ensuring that schema is created exactly as needed.
+**Migration Scripts** : The service can include SQL migration scripts that define the structure of the database tables, constraints, and relationships, ensuring that schema is created exactly as needed.

-Below are the mandatory schemas you should create. db_iemr, db_reporting, db_identity, db_1097_identity
+Below are the mandatory schemas you should create.

+ *db_iemr
+ *db_reporting
+ *db_identity
+ *db_1097_identity

 ### Prerequisites
 Before you start, ensure you have the following installed: